 Kanine Social is Jacksonville’s only indoor/outdoor dog park.
 The 5,000-square-foot interior section includes separate areas for small and large dogs, fit for every personality.
 Humans can sample a craft beer or coffee from the bar, sit back and watch the mutts mingle.
 When it comes time to drag your pooch home, wash her off in one of three self-wash bathing stations.
 Visitors can become Kanine Social members, enjoy monthly or annual discounted membership, or spend the day for $10 on weekdays and $15 on weekends.

-After a day at the park, relax and enjoy views of St. Johns River from your pet-friendly room at Hyatt Regency Jacksonville Riverfront.
-Nightly rates start at $199.
+After a day at the park, relax and enjoy views of St. Johns River from your pet-friendly room at Jacksonville River City Downtown Hotel.

-One visit to Bow chika Wow Town probably won't be enough for your four-legged friend.
-Reserve a room at the nearby Wyndham Providence Airport and come back for another day of fun.
-Nightly rates start at $84.
+One visit to Bow Chika Wow Town probably won't be enough for your four-legged friend.
+Reserve a room at the nearby Hampton Inn & Suites Providence Warwick Airport, and come back for another day of fun.

 Pay a visit to Doggos Dog Park & Pub, the Piedmont Triad’s first indoor dog park and pub.
 The air-conditioned interior keeps pups active for longer, whatever the temperature.
 Fido can bound freely in the main section or hang with his shorties in the small dog area.
 There’s also a “Private Pawty Space” to rent for his next special day.
 While the tail-waggers are busy, humans can indulge in a local North Carolina cider or beer from the bar.
 Day passes are $10.
 Monthly and annual membership passes are also available.

-Work & Woof combines the fun of indoor dog parks with the convenience of a coworking space.
-Even the best behaved animals can be distracting for remote workers.
-At Work & Woof, a trained professional watches over the dogs during the work day.
+Austin is one of the best pet-friendly cities for remote workers in the U.S., which is partly due to facilities like Work & Woof.
+This fresh concept combines the fun of indoor dog parks with the convenience of a coworking space.
+At Work & Woof, a trained professional watches over the dogs while you get on with your work day.
 The 4,000-square-foot interior space is equipped with beds, toys, balls and equipment to keep your furry colleague entertained from 9 to 5.
-Bring Fido (and your laptop) to this fresh concept that focuses on productivity.
 Day passes start at $30 for the workspace and day care, and $8 for the park only.
 Monthly passes are also available.

 Your hound can stretch her legs and tackle numerous obstacles at Gearhart Indoor Dog Park, which is equipped with a seesaw, tunnels, hurdles and more.
 Dogs of all shapes and sizes are welcome, with separate sections for small and large canines.
 Monitors are on hand to make sure play is safe and fun for all “paw-ticipants,” and you can reward your good girl with a treat from the supply store before you leave.
 Day passes are $7.